cfry/dde/README.md

 # Dexter Development Environment
-DDE allows user to develop and run software on the Dexter 5 axis robot arm made by: http://hdrobotic.com Most users will simply want to download the appropriate application file for their operation system.
+DDE allows user to develop and run software on the Dexter 5 axis robot arm made by: http://hdrobotic.com\
+DDE is fundamentally a JavaScript development enviroment with lots of extensions.\
+Most users will simply want to download the appropriate application file for their operating system.\
-Start by clicking on the "releases" button above.
+Start by clicking on the "releases" button above.\
-The "doc" folder above contains a lot of documenation on DDE.
+The "doc" folder above contains a lot of documenation on DDE.\
-This documentation is part of DDE and is easily reabable within DDE.
+This documentation is part of DDE and is easily reabable within DDE.\
 ________________________________________________
 ## For System Developers only
 Below are instructions for building the DDE executables.